 MEIC promotes renewable energy usage by:

 Energy efficiency means getting more out of the energy we already use.
 It’s the least expensive, most reliable, and cleanest energy resources available.
 Although energy efficiency is not always thought of as an energy resource, it is abundantly available and has great potential in Montana and the region.
-In fact, the Northwest Power and Conservation Council, a regional energy-planning agency, has determined that energy efficiency and conservation can meet 85% of the Northwest’s energy needs over the next 20 years.
+In fact, the Northwest Power and Conservation Council, a regional energy-planning agency, has determined that energy efficiency and conservation can meet 85% of the Northwest’s increasing energy needs over the next 20 years.

 MEIC promotes energy efficiency by: